Most of us have changed the way we consume music, swapping physical formats such as CDs for streaming services such as Spotify and Tidal.

 Both services are available on a number of platforms: there’s desktop support for PC and Mac, plus Android and iOS apps.
 Both Spotify and Tidal support Google Chromecast and Apple AirPlay, making it easier to fire your tunes around the home.

-Spotify has the considerable benefit of Spotify Connect, which lets premium subscribers stream directly to speakers, TVs or systems.
+Spotify once had the considerable benefit of Spotify Connect, which lets premium subscribers stream directly to speakers, TVs or systems.
 It’s become a familiar feature in many hi-fi and AV products – including Sonos speakers – and is a big draw for those interested in bringing streaming into their existing system.

-Tidal’s availability is on the rise too.
+Tidal’s availability is on the rise generally, too.
 As well as being accessible via apps and a web player (HiFi subscribers will need Chrome for lossless sound), it has expanded into Apple and Android TV apps, and Apple CarPlay.

 *Result: A draw*